Netcracker/qubership-av-scan-service/doc/installation.md

         enabled: true
 ```

-## Grafana dashboard
+## Grafana Dashboard

-AV chart installs grafana dashboard if there is `monitoring.coreos.com/v1` API on the cluster.
+AV chart installs grafana dashboard, if there is `monitoring.coreos.com/v1` API on the cluster.

 This dashboard has following information:
 * HTTP statistics
-* Viruses statistics, including number of found viruses and viruses database age
+* Viruses statistics, including number of found viruses, and viruses database age